-The system of Government in Swaziland is a democratic, participatory, Tinkhundla based system which emphasizes devolution of state power from central government to tinkhundla areas and individual merit as a basis for election or appointment to the public office (Constitution of the Kingdom of Swaziland, Section 79).
+Swaziland uses a a democratic, participatory, Tinkhundla based system which emphasizes devolution of state power from central government to Tinkhundla areas and individual merit as a basis for election or appointment to the public office (Constitution of the Kingdom of Swaziland, Section 79).
 Like most Commonwealth countries the system is constituency based.

 - The system accords with the norms and values of the Swazi people in that it is home grown.

 - The Tinkhundla system is a non-discriminatory in that all Swazis regardless of their race, sex, creed, religion and social class are free to participate (to vote or to be voted for) in the elections, subject to them meeting the qualifications stipulated in Section 88 of the Constitution.